 Then I installed a 4-way valve in the supply line to the pump, gravity filled the hose on the dock, ran it downstairs and connected it to the valve:

 Opened up the shutoff, turned on the pump and it primed right away and viola I was able to run all sink faucets, showers, deck wash, aft deck bar faucet, the windshield washers and the faucet in the port engine room.
 Worked like a charm.
 And then I shut it off.
 Here is were the side story starts, as it so often does in this game.
 The pump kept running every 30 seconds or so…… hmmmm.
 Marked the Pink Tank but wasn’t losing any fluid.
 None showing up in the bilges either.
+(I keep them dry so I would have noticed.)
 So I concluded the pump must be losing pressure out the intake side, back into the pink tank.
 Then the light bulb went off.
 Where the “T” in the master MSR closet was I took out a check valve.
 Wasn’t sure why it was there and forgot about it.
 I now realized PO had put this in to mitigate the bleed down.
 Well, easy enough to check.
 Take the handy dandy 4 way valve and shut off the intake side.
 And that did the trick, so no problem I’ll put the check valve back in the line.
 Except I made one minor error and put the valve in a position where the pink feed was connected to the supply line and through the newly installed drain “T” I had dumped 35 gallons of pink in the bilges…….nice.
 Managed to pump about 90% of it back out and ran it through a strainer back into the pink tank.

 So now most of the potable water system was protected.
 With the exception of the City water feeds.
 Above the pump they both go through a check valve, then T into a pressure regulator and connect to the plumbing.
 There’s a check valve in the pump output to keep city water from backing up into the pump.